 Organization Day charity drive focuses on giving back

-STATEHOUSE – State Representative Steve Davisson (R-Salem) was joined by fellow legislators, staff and other state office holders in donating sporting equipment and other items to the Special Olympics of Indiana today at the Statehouse.
+STATEHOUSE — State Representative P. Eric Turner (R-Cicero) joined House Speaker Brian Bosma (R-Indianapolis), legislators, staff and other state office holders in donating sporting equipment and other items to Special Olympics of Indiana today at the Statehouse.

 “Special Olympics Indiana is honored to be chosen by Speaker Bosma for Organization Day.
 Research has found that individuals with intellectual disabilities who participate in Special Olympics become more involved in their communities.
 Our over 11,000 athletes throughout Indiana live, work and vote in almost every county throughout the state,” said Special Olympics Indiana CEO/President Michael Furnish.

-For more information on the Special Olympics of Indiana, visit www.soindiana.org.
+For more information on Special Olympics of Indiana, visit www.soindiana.org.